DIGITAL IMAGING

 RATIONALE

 As with any new emergent technology, the "new" finally wears off, and the rules of supply and demand take over.
 Initially, the high cost of CR equipment could not be realistically offset by any kind of savings offered by the elimination of film and chemistry.
-However, as production techniques improved and demand forced the increase of sales, prices started moderating to the point that supply cost savings could be effectively applied to payout and up-keep of a CR unit.
-Imagine the payments on a fully loaded 4-wheel drive Suburban weighed against your normal monthly x-ray supply and processor maintenance expenses.
+However, as production techniques have improved and demand has forced the increase of sales, prices have been moderating.
+Supply cost savings can now be effectively applied to payout and up-keep of a CR unit.
+Imagine the payments on a standard SUV weighed against your normal monthly x-ray supply and processor maintenance expenses.
 There probably would not be a lot of difference.

 OTHER ADVANTAGES